-Let’s take the TFL’s newly introduced changes for Private Hire operators by turn and see how they are covered by our intelligent cab and limo dispatch solution:
+Let’s take the TFL’s newly introduced changes for Private Hire operators by turn and see how they are covered by our intelligent cab, limo and taxi dispatch system:

 1. Operators must provide a booking confirmation to a passenger before their journey starts.
 This must include the first name of the driver, their license number, vehicle registration mark and – where the passenger can receive it- a photo of the driver.